Create a rule that uses a path condition

-This topic shows how to create an AppLocker rule with a path condition in Windows Server 2012 and Windows 8.
+This topic for IT professionals shows how to create an AppLocker rule with a path condition.

-The path condition identifies an application by its location in the file system of the computer or on the network.
+The path condition identifies an app by its location in the file system of the computer or on the network.

-For information about the path condition, see Understanding the Path Rule Condition in AppLocker.
+For info about the path condition, see Understanding the path rule condition in AppLocker.

 You can perform this task by using the Group Policy Management Console for an AppLocker policy in a Group Policy Object (GPO) or by using the Local Security Policy snap-in for an AppLocker policy on a local computer or in a security template.
-For information how to use these MMC snap-ins to administer AppLocker, see Using the MMC snap-ins to administer AppLocker.
+For information how to use these MMC snap-ins to administer AppLocker, see Administer AppLocker.

 To create a new rule with a path condition

-In the console tree of the snap-in, double-click Application Control Policies, double-click AppLocker, and then click the rule collection that you want to create the rule for.
+Open the AppLocker console, and then click the rule collection that you want to create the rule for.

 On the Action menu, click Create New Rule.